izgzhen/markii/docs/developer.md

 NOTE: You need to stop early to preserve the temporary unpacked APK in the step before the one we care about.

 Using the printed our command, we take its part after `java -Xmx12G -cp  .../markii-assembly-0.1.jar presto.android.Main`, which are the actual program argument.
-We can just copy that part to the IntelliJ, with a suffix ` -clientParam debugMode:true`.
-This turns on debugging mode.

 ### Dumped debugging info

-With `-clientParam debugMode:true`, the program will dump the following extra things:
+Adding environment variable `DEBUG=1` turns on debugging mode, and the program will dump the following extra things:

 - call graph: `/tmp/call-graph.txt`
-- captured abstract state in data-flow propagation: `/tmp/abstractions.txt`.
+- captured abstract state in data-flow propagation: `/tmp/{ifds,vasco}-abstractions.txt`.
 See `com.research.nomad.markii.dataflow.AbstractValuePropVASCO#logState` for more details.
 - logged state of analyzer: `/tmp/markii-custom-debug` and `/tmp/markii-debug` (useful if the analysis is slow/stuck)
     + Use `python tools/debug-markii.py custom` to pretty-print `/tmp/markii-custom-debug`
     + Use `python tools/debug-markii.py` to pretty-print `/tmp/markii-debug`